dopecodez/Wikipedia/README.md

 ## Result Types

-All the returned result types are documentated as well.
+All the returned result types are documented as well.
 You can find them [here][6].

 ## Contributing